SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 ![Dependencies List](img/dependencies-list.png)

-Since dependencies are stored at a project-level, any changes, like adding or deleting a dependency affects all the pipelines.
-To selectively enable or disable a dependency for a specific pipeline, you can use the **Enable In Pipeline** option.
+Since dependencies are stored at a project-level, any changes, like adding or deleting a dependency affects all the Pipelines.
+To selectively enable or disable a dependency for a specific Pipeline, you can use the **Enable In Pipeline** option.

 ### Delete dependency